zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 [Appendix I](#appendix-i-amdgpu-pro-install-notes) below.

-Note that AMDGPU-PRO supports OpenCL 1.2, not 2.0 (which oddly its predecessor `fglrx` already supported).
-Also, the AMD SDK (see below) still lists `fglrx`, not AMDGPU-PRO as a requirement.
+Note that AMDGPU-PRO supports OpenCL 1.2, not 2.0 (which oddly its predecessor `fglrx` already did).
+The AMD SDK (see below) still lists Catalyst, not AMDGPU-PRO, as a requirement.

 #### AMD's Catalyst (fglrx) driver

 I also tested installation of the Catalyst Pro (workstation) driver.
-This driver, as well as the regular Catalyst driver, can be
-[built "headless"](http://support.amd.com/en-us/kb-articles/Pages/XServerLessDriver.aspx),
-meaning that you can build and install just the OpenCL part:
+The Catalyst driver can be [built "headless"](http://support.amd.com/en-us/kb-articles/Pages/XServerLessDriver.aspx), meaning that you can build and install just the OpenCL part: